ifroariquemes/MyCookie/README.md

 Build over a legible sintax for newbie eyes, highly learneable, PHP programming was never easier as with MyCookie.

 Want some explanation?
 Every file created at MyCookie belongs to a namespace.
-Because it uses PSR-0 standard (http://petermoulding.com/php/psr) there is no need of <code>require()</code> or <code>include()</code> pointing the way every-holy-time.
-Just use something like <code>user model\user\MyUser</code> and have fun!
+Because it uses [PSR-0 standard](http://petermoulding.com/php/psr) there is no need of <code>require()</code> or <code>include()</code> pointing the way every-holy-time.
+Just use something like <code>use model\user\MyUser</code> and have fun!
 Better then that, if you have any helper/function/class made for another framework, you can use it here (since it uses PSR-0 standard too).

 Simple, isn't?
 All this and much more without losing performance.